liferay/liferay-ckeditor/README.md

 -   `ck.sh setup` makes sure the submodule is up-to-date, creates a "liferay" branch inside it, and applies patches from the "patches/" directory to that branch.
 -   `ck.sh patch` freshens the contents of the "patches/" directory based on the current contents of the "liferay" branch in the submodule.
 -   `ck.sh update` updates to a requested version of CKEditor and rebases the contents of the "patches/" directory onto the new version.
--   `ck.sh build` produces a build based on the current contents of the submodule, writing the files out to the "ckeditor/" directory.
+-   `ck.sh build` produces a build based on the current contents of the submodule, writing the files out to the "ckeditor/" directory and committing the result.
 -   `ck.sh createskin` creates a copy of CKEditor's `moono-lisa` base skin on `/skins` folder with the provided name.

 ## Common scenarios